-Dr Rebecca Huntley is one of Australians foremost researchers on social trends and has a background in publishing, academia and politics.
+Dr. Rebecca Huntley is one of Australia's foremost researchers on social trends.

 She holds degrees in law and film studies and a Ph.D. in Gender Studies.